bitbane/CANT/README.md

 but any 3.3V CAN Transceiver should work.
 Some transceivers may require some additional programming or wiring, so check that if you go with something else.

+If you are using the CANT shield, pin PA5 is used to toggle the analog switch that shorts CANH and CANL together.

-Additionally, GPIO pins PA4, PA5 and PA15 are configured as GPIO outputs.
+Additionally, GPIO pins PA4 and PA15 are configured as GPIO outputs.
 I find banging on these useful during debugging.
 These pins, along with the two pins for the CAN peripheral, are all located on connector CN7, on the upper-right of the dev board if the RJ-45 connector is pointed towards you.
 STs documentation contains the schematics for this board, but connector CN7 is reproduced here for